BriceShatzer/MediaQueriesAndJavaScript/README.md

 **Let's look at an example.**
-I've run the audit script on a project that I recently inherited and the image below is what was outputed to the console.
+I've run the audit script on a project that I recently inherited, and the image below is what was outputed to the console.

 ![https://raw.githubusercontent.com/BriceShatzer/MediaQueriesAndJavaScript/master/example.png](https://raw.githubusercontent.com/BriceShatzer/MediaQueriesAndJavaScript/master/example.png "Console result after running the script")

-At the top of table we see several media queries that contain the majority of the rules for this project.
+At the top of table, we see several media queries that contain the majority of the rules for this project.
 We know that this project was built uing [Foundation 5](http://foundation.zurb.com/sites/docs/v/5.5.3/), so seeing their media feature definitions using the [em length units](https://developer.mozilla.org/en-US/docs/Web/CSS/length#em) is to be expected.
 These media queries are most likely using [Foundation's built in variables](http://foundation.zurb.com/sites/docs/v/5.5.3/media-queries.html) or are defined using a value that is consistent with those variables.

 Around #14 (`"screen and (max-width: 1010px)`) we see the media queries begin to be defined using the [absolute](https://developer.mozilla.org/en-US/docs/Web/CSS/length#Absolute_length_units) length unit of `px`.
 While arguments can be made for using either length unit (`px` or `em`) in media query definitions, the bigger issue in this particular instance is of consistency.
 With the vast majority of the styling rules being housed in `em` based media queries, these `px` based definitions stand out, and should be examined more closely for [code smell](http://csswizardry.com/2012/11/code-smells-in-css/), adherence/disregard for best practices, and broken code.
 At the very least, they should be rewritten to use the established methodology of the rest of the project.